 As surfers our boards are our most prized possessions, but what many surfers may not be aware of is that most boards use polyurethane glassed in polyester resin blanks (the foam core of the board) and glassed with resin filled with VOC’s (volatile organic compounds).
 Sadly, these materials are not the least bit friendly to the environment and are hardly sustainable.
 For surfers who already invest in sustainable gear, and even walk or bike to the beach, why should their surfboard choices be any less than “green”?

-Check out more eco-friendly materials like bamboo, used in the “Sunrise Bamboo & Honeycomb Fiber glass FCS Quad Fins” or if you haven’t already, make sure you keep an eye out for plant based/bio based epoxy resins now hitting the market that replace the chemical alternatives.
+If you’re interested in having a go at producing your own more eco friendly surfboards, we recommend researching plant based/bio based epoxy resins now hitting the market that replace the chemical alternatives.
 Although greener boards and fins are making their way into the surfing market, it is still going to take vigilance and conscious navigating on the part of the consumer.